BHaddad1/cinemaquest/README.md

 - Balancing time commitment across two different timeZones: Eastern and Mountain
 - Using methods to track and update state across components.

+Wins:
+- Completed project in 1 week
+- Implemented search functionality to filter movies by titles
+- Implemented Router
+- Implemented many error messages for the user to easily understand
+- Implemented a new testing software